Nonprofits seeking to help unpaid New Orleans teens

 The damage is done, some parents say, and their children will not be working with the city in the future.

-We reached out to the city to figure out if there’s a timeline of when all the teens will receive their money.
+WGNO reached out to the city to figure out if there’s a timeline for when all the teens will receive their money.
 A spokesman said he would try to get answers, but we didn’t hear back before airtime.

 Council President JP Morrell, however, says he and the council plan on taking action.

 We also reached out to the Louisiana Workforce Commission.
-Their public information director, Regina Williams released the following statement: “We’re current on our draw downs, and this particular issue doesn’t lie within the Louisiana Workforce Commission.
+Its public information director, Regina Williams, released the following statement: “We’re current on our draw downs, and this particular issue doesn’t lie within the Louisiana Workforce Commission.
 We have no further comment.”

-If you would like to contact the Workplace Justice Project, click here.

 Stay updated with the latest news, weather, and sports by downloading the WGNO app on the Apple or Google Play store and subscribing to the WGNO newsletter.